WinVector/ExampleRPackage/extras/setting_up_a_Linux_machine.md

 ## (Optional) Installing RStudio

 *Warning*: the RStudio community offering is under an AGPL license.
-This license is very different than GPL2/3 (the common R licenses) not allowed at some companies (even those that do allow GPL2/3).
-So using RStudio's free offering may have legal consequences.
+This license is very different than GPL2/3 (the common R licenses) and not allowed at some companies (even those that do allow GPL2/3).
+So using RStudio's free offering may have legal consequences different than from running R and Linux.
 Note: licenses are legal technical objects, so words are used in legal senses requiring expertise and knowledge of precedent to properly interpret.

 (From [https://rstudio.com/products/rstudio/download-server/debian-ubuntu/](https://rstudio.com/products/rstudio/download-server/debian-ubuntu/).)